LondonCSS/website/src/about-us.md

 London CSS is an event for anyone with an interest in CSS.
 We aim to support the community in London from professional developers to curious and/or creative minds.
 Our goal is to provide an evening of interesting talks while having some food and meeting other CSS enthusiasts.

-This is a safe and friendly environment: all organisers, sponsors and attendees are required to follow our [code of conduct](/code-of-conduct).
+We want this to be a safe and friendly environment: all organisers, sponsors and attendees are required to follow our [code of conduct](/code-of-conduct).

 ## Speaking